CodeMiko Done Cheap - DIY real-time performance capture

 I’m not willing to spend $20,000 USD on a motion capture suit for a fun side-project.

-This leaves me no choice: I’ll have to make one.
+This left me no choice: I had to make one.

 A quick search reveals that many vTubers achieve full-body motion-tracking by strapping Vive trackers (at least 3, up to 7) onto their bodies and using Vive Lighthouses for outside-in positional tracking.
 This certainly works (and I already have a Vive system with a tracker) but the limited number of tracking points is very apparent in the jitteriness of the character animation: